mindspore-ai/docs/tutorials/source_en/beginner/dataset.md

 The default type of data to be accessed is `Tensor`.
 If `output_numpy=True` is set, the type of data to be accessed is `Numpy`.

-The following shows the output of the `creat_tuple_interator` iterator.
+The following shows the output of the `create_tuple_iterator` iterator.

 ```python
 data = ([1, 2, 3, 4, 5, 6, 7, 8], [0, 1, 0, 1, 0, 1, 0, 1])